imthenachoman/nSPTiles/README.md

 ### To Do / Enhancement Requests

+ - [x] publish initial 1.0 release
- - [ ] realtime preview of tiles for the data sheet view of the `nSPTiles` list so you can see in realtime the effect of your changes
+ - [ ] real-time preview of tiles in the data sheet view of the `nSPTiles` list so you can see the effect of your changes immediately
  - [ ] ...waiting for ideas/enhancement from users

 ### Support / Issues / Contact / Help